KMaciejewski/dependency-injection/README.md

 ### Types of dependency injection:
 * By class properties - least preferred
     - can be public or private properties
-    - using private properties is EVIL - problem with testing (how to inject dependency in private property, it requires extra work)
+    - using private properties - Spring inject the dependency using reflection at runtime.
+It is considered as a bad practice (EVIL) - problem with testing
+        (how to inject dependency in private property, it requires extra work).
 * By setters
-* By constructor - most preferable
+* By constructor - most preferable because it requires dependencies to be injected when the class is instantiated.

 ### Concrete classes vs interfaces